turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:1229354][end:1230640]] It's too early to say.

 20:30 [[start:1230730][end:1250152]] We can't do technical analysis just like that, but very provocative and gives us some ways to look at the broader scale or collective scientific cognitive process associated with these incredibly important philosophical and biological questions about individuality.
-[[start:1250216][end:1257584]] Because, of course, to distinguish collective behavior from individual behavior, or why would you even need an adjective at all?
+[[start:1250216][end:1257584]] Because, of course, to distinguish collective behavior from individual behavior - else why would you even need an adjective at all? -
-[[start:1257702][end:1262290]] It's going to come down to what is an individual and what's on the line so much.
+[[start:1257702][end:1262290]] it's going to come down to what is an individual and what's on the line so much?
-[[start:1263060][end:1271596]] And the last view here, drawing upon the work morphology of collective intelligence network, swarm, multitude, or assemblage?
+[[start:1263060][end:1271596]] And the last view here, drawing upon the work "Morphology of collective intelligence network, swarm, multitude, or assemblage?"
-[[start:1271708][end:1283524]] And Tony Devorrow and Alejandro Lopez Gabrielis wrote, network, swarm and multitude are some of the different metaphors that have been used to understand the concept of collective intelligence.
+[[start:1271708][end:1283524]] And Tony Navarro and Alejandro Lopez Gabrielidis wrote, "Network, swarm and multitude are some of the different metaphors that have been used to understand the concept of collective intelligence.

 21:23 [[start:1283652][end:1287320]] All of them have reflected our relationship with the Internet and its development.
-[[start:1288460][end:1302620]] With the advent of artificial intelligence AI, we wonder about other metaphors that might offer a new understanding of collective intelligence to address today's environmental and sociotechnical challenges.
+[[start:1288460][end:1302620]] With the advent of artificial intelligence AI, we wonder about other metaphors that might offer a new understanding of collective intelligence to address today's environmental and sociotechnical challenges."

-21:43 [[start:1303840][end:1310716]] They bring up network, swarm and multitude to advocate for the fourth option assemblage.
+21:43 [[start:1303840][end:1310716]] They bring up network, swarm and multitude to advocate for the fourth option, assemblage.
-[[start:1310908][end:1331270]] Understanding collective intelligence as an assemblage allows for the inclusion of different human and technological agents and overcomes the anthropocentrism human centrism human exclusionism of other models based on human will, whether extended as in the multitude or suppressed as in the swarm connotations here.
+[[start:1310908][end:1331270]] "Understanding collective intelligence as an assemblage allows for the inclusion of different human and technological agents and overcomes the anthropocentrism human centrism human exclusionism of other models based on human will, whether extended (as in the multitude) or suppressed (as in the swarm)."
+Connotations here.
-[[start:1331820][end:1339956]] In this way, ethical decision making and responsibility are distributed among different cognitive actors with the capacity to choose and interpret.
+[[start:1331820][end:1339956]] "In this way, ethical decision making and responsibility are distributed among different cognitive actors with the capacity to choose and interpret.

-22:20 [[start:1340148][end:1345080]] And to the extent that they make decisions, albeit algorithmic ones, they are also accountable.
+22:20 [[start:1340148][end:1345080]] And to the extent that they make decisions, albeit algorithmic ones, they are also accountable."
-[[start:1345240][end:1355788]] And I love this, and I think it foreshadows where we're going to be going with Active Inference, which is different cognitive actors have the capacity to choose and interpret.
+[[start:1345240][end:1355788]] And I love this, and I think it foreshadows where we're going to be going with Active Inference, which is: different cognitive actors have the capacity to choose and interpret.
 [[start:1355884][end:1360576]] We might connect that to sensory and internal states of an Active Inference agent.
-[[start:1360678][end:1380756]] But perception, sense making, signal processing inbound information and decision making and responsibility and accountability and the accountability that we associate with human sociotechnical systems, that's the action selection, control theory, outgoing dependencies in the Markov blanket.
+[[start:1360678][end:1380756]] But perception, sense-making, signal-processing inbound information and decisio- making and responsibility and accountability and the accountability that we associate with human sociotechnical systems, that's the action selection, control theory, outgoing dependencies in the Markov blanket.

-23:00 [[start:1380868][end:1408240]] So right there, coming from outside of Active Inference, we see the identification of the need to have flexible frameworks, including linguistic and metaphorical, that allow us to talk about heterogeneous diverse cyberphysical systems where different entities are engaged in different practices and ways of incoming sense making and outgoing decision making.
+23:00 [[start:1380868][end:1408240]] So right there, coming from outside of Active Inference, we see the identification of the need to have flexible frameworks, including linguistic and metaphorical, that allow us to talk about heterogeneous, diverse, cyberphysical systems where different entities are engaged in different practices and ways of incoming sense-making and outgoing decision-making.

 23:28 [[start:1408390][end:1419076]] And it's going to turn out that Active Inference is an incredible and flexible expressive framework that's going to allow us to talk about those kinds of systems pointed to here.
-[[start:1419258][end:1420496]] And it really matters.
-[[start:1420528][end:1429472]] They point to some of the most important aspects of issues today on to Active Inference, insights and fundamentals.
+[[start:1419258][end:1420496]] And it really matters, [[start:1420528][end:1429472]] they point to some of the most important aspects of issues today on to Active Inference, insights and fundamentals.
 [[start:1429536][end:1435608]] Well, here, as in all the other areas, there were so many pieces of literature that could have been drawn on.
 [[start:1435774][end:1439480]] That's why I restricted myself to just four views.

 24:01 [[start:1441580][end:1444972]] Also, this section is going to mark the midway point.
 [[start:1445026][end:1458360]] We're not there yet, don't worry, but the midway point of the lecture where we move from the six declarative expressions onto the questions because it's more open than not and there's more space for you to respond than you may imagine.
-[[start:1458520][end:1461008]] But the view is going to be here.
+[[start:1458520][end:1461008]] But what are the views that are going to be here?
-[[start:1461174][end:1463808]] And what are the literature that support that point?
+[[start:1461174][end:1463808]] And what is the literature that supports that point?
-[[start:1463974][end:1474608]] So, first, Active Inference in the free energy principle, which is a principle that provides a lot of theoretical grounding and physics based perspective on Active Inference.
+[[start:1463974][end:1474608]] So, first, Active Inference in the free energy principle, which is a principle that provides a lot of theoretical grounding and physics-based perspective on Active Inference.

 24:34 [[start:1474624][end:1476550]] But we're not going to go too much into it today.
-[[start:1476920][end:1488264]] Active inference and the free energy principle are scale free formalisms for cognitive systems with collectives, as with individuals, the general framing in itself does very little.
+[[start:1476920][end:1488264]] Active inference and the free energy principle are scale-free formalisms for cognitive systems.
+With collectives, as with individuals, the general framing in itself does very little.
 [[start:1488462][end:1495336]] However, with properly constructed generative models, we can get explanation, prediction, design, influence, and implementation tools.
-[[start:1495448][end:1508460]] And here I'm going to draw on two pieces of work epistemic Communities under Active Inference by Mahault and colleagues in 2022 and just from several days ago, the work by Connor Hines and colleagues.
+[[start:1495448][end:1508460]] And here I'm going to draw on two pieces of work Epistemic Communities under Active Inference by Mahault and colleagues in 2022 and just from several days ago, the work by Conor Heins and colleagues,

 25:08 [[start:1508540][end:1510720]] Collective behavior from surprise minimization.

 25:12 [[start:1512020][end:1514290]] We'll unpack the point more when we get there.
-[[start:1514660][end:1531796]] Second, collectives can be understood as consisting of action perception loops which subsume, entail, or supervene upon individual level action perception loops, niche modification, stigma, g can also be modeled this way.
+[[start:1514660][end:1531796]] Second, "Collectives can be understood as consisting of action-perception loops which subsume, entail, or supervene upon individual level action-perception loops, niche modification (stigmergy) can also be modeled this way."
-[[start:1531978][end:1539448]] We'll draw upon the paper Active Inference, an Active Inference framework for ant colony behavior by myself and colleagues in 2021.
+[[start:1531978][end:1539448]] We'll draw upon the paper Active Inferants, an Active Inference framework for ant colony behavior by myself and colleagues in 2021.
 [[start:1539454][end:1544200]] And then we'll move into the questions and things will start to open up.
 [[start:1544270][end:1546244]] So if it feels like we've been climbing uphill.

-25:46 [[start:1546292][end:1548392]] We're two thirds of the way with the uphill climb.
+25:46 [[start:1546292][end:1548392]] we're two-thirds of the way with the uphill climb.
-[[start:1548456][end:1550120]] Feels like we've been going downhill.
+[[start:1548456][end:1550120]] Feels like we've been going downhill?
-[[start:1550280][end:1560588]] We're two thirds of the way with a downhill how do the concepts of generalized synchrony and homeostasis, which are so core to Active Inference, relate to collective behavior?
+[[start:1550280][end:1560588]] We're two-thirds of the way with a downhill how do the concepts of generalized synchrony and homeostasis, which are so core to Active Inference, relate to collective behavior?
 [[start:1560764][end:1564176]] Here we'll discuss the work by Ralph Kaufman et al.
-[[start:1564198][end:1568000]] From 2021, an Active Inference model of collective intelligence.
+[[start:1564198][end:1568000]] from 2021, An Active Inference model of collective intelligence.

-26:08 [[start:1568420][end:1580572]] And lastly, in this section, how can Active Inference be used to explore the balance between individual and collective behaviors and the bi directional influence of collectives on individuals, and, of course, vice versa?
+26:08 [[start:1568420][end:1580572]] And lastly, in this section: How can Active Inference be used to explore the balance between individual and collective behaviors, and the bi-directional influence of collectives on individuals", and, of course, vice versa.

-26:20 [[start:1580736][end:1591400]] Here we'll draw upon the computational boundary of a self developmental bioelectricity drives, multicellularity and scale free cognition by Mike Levin in 2019.
+26:20 [[start:1580736][end:1591400]] Here we'll draw upon the computational boundary of a "self."

+2Developmental bioelectricity drives, multicellularity and scale-free cognition by Mike Levin in 2019.
-[[start:1591820][end:1596060]] So let's get right into the work by Mahault and Connor and colleagues.
+[[start:1591820][end:1596060]] So let's get right into the work by Mahault and and Conor and colleagues.
 [[start:1597520][end:1600396]] First, I'm just going to bring this paper up.
 [[start:1600498][end:1608528]] However, first you can watch more about it in Guest stream 17.1 from March 2022.